redarrowlabs/ral-u/autofac/autofac110/README.md

 ```csharp
 builder.RegisterType<HelloController>();
 ```
 but this won't work either.
-There are several framework classes at work here that locate and instantiate our `HelloController` when a request is received on our corresponding path `api/Hello`.
-We have to enable some integration between Web API and Autofac, so that these Web API framework classes resolve our controller from the container instead of the default behavior.
+There are several Web API framework classes at work here that locate and instantiate our `HelloController` when a request is received on the controller's corresponding path `api/Hello`.
+We have to enable some integration between Web API and Autofac, so these Web API framework classes resolve our controller from the container instead of the default behavior.
 For this, we'll need an additional nuget package.
 Install [Autofac.WebAPI2](https://www.nuget.org/packages/Autofac.WebApi2/) and replace the following with the contents of `Application_Start` in `Global.asax'.
 ```csharp
 var builder = new ContainerBuilder();